Cicada-Software/cicada/docs/ci-lang/let-expr.md

-# The `let` Statement
+# The `let` Expression

-The `let` statement allows for defining variables.
+The `let` expression allows for defining variables.
 A simple example of a variable declaration would be:

 ```